 "It was the easiest thing I’ve ever done CNC-wise"

-“When we started to get into really high detail for the smallest parts, that’s where Fictiv came in,” says Patrick.
+“When we started to get into really high detail for the smallest parts, that’s where Fictiv came in,” said Chandler.

 "To be able to just upload a file online with Fictiv and then get fast, high-quality CNC turnaround in one shot is amazing."

-"We were looking to get the material as close to production specs as possible (injection molded ABS)," Patrick explains.
+"We were looking to get the material as close to production specs as possible (injection molded ABS)," he said.
 "In researching local CNC shops, they mostly specialized in metal and hadn't worked with such small plastic features."

 Because Fictiv had the capability to CNC machine such small parts, Hykso was able to iterate on the design much more quickly before moving to injection molding.

-“I thought I wouldn’t be able to CNC the part, and we would be set back by weeks," recalls Patrick.
+“I thought I wouldn’t be able to CNC the part, and we would be set back by weeks," said Chandler.

-Patrick was able to get the components CNC machined in just 3 days, shaving 39 days off their original production schedule.
+Chandler was able to get the components CNC machined in just three days, shaving 39 days off their original production schedule.

 “We’re on a very tight schedule, so to be able to fly back 39 days on our gantt chart is incredibly significant.”

-There were two major qualities Patrick was looking for in a manufacturing partner: Quick and reliable.
+There were two major qualities Chandler was looking for in a manufacturing partner: Quick and reliable.

 Like the best hardware companies, Hykso knows that accelerated development is a major competitive advantage.

-“Things have to move fast," emphasizes Patrick.
+“Things have to move fast," said Chandler.
 "Having gone through a fast paced program like Y Combinator, we learned that speed is a huge advantage.
-So to be able to easily delegate 3D printing and CNC work with someone you know will have it to you in 1-3 days is super helpful.
+So to be able to easily delegate 3D printing and CNC work with someone you know will have it to you in one to three days is super helpful.
 That’s a huge time saving.
-We’re on a very tight schedule, so to be able to fly back 39 days on our gantt chart is incredibly significant.”
+We’re on a very tight schedule, so to be able to fly back 39 days on our Gantt chart is incredibly significant.”